AtmaPrema/AtmaPrema.github.io/_docs.md

-Have their own special templates due to special handling specified during development
+Have their own special templates due to special handling required during development

+You can view these templates in the [Template Reference](#template-reference)

+If you need to create a new template to handle some new behavior or layout that the default templates cannot currently handle,

+you can always create a new template for this.